rstonkus/Paxos/README.md

 ## Paxos
-This is an implementation of the basic Paxos algoritm originally described by Leslie Lamport in [Time, Clocks and the Ordering of Events in a Distributed System](http://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html#time-clocks).
+This is an implementation of the basic Paxos algoritm originally described by Leslie Lamport in [The Part-Time Parliament](http://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html#lamport-paxos).
 See also [Wikipedia](https://en.wikipedia.org/wiki/Paxos_(computer_science)), for a more accessible explanation.

 ## Functionality